You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 - Never expose keys in client-side code or version control

-- Monitor API usage for anomalies (sudden spikes may indicate a compromised key)
+- Monitor API usage for anomalies — sudden spikes may indicate a compromised key

 Frequently Asked Questions

-Do I Need to Register a Sender ID in Ghana?
+Do I need to register a sender ID in Ghana?

-Transactional SMS (OTPs, payment confirmations, delivery updates) is triggered by user action and generally exempt from DND restrictions.
+Transactional SMS (OTPs, payment confirmations, delivery updates) is triggered by a user action and is generally exempt from DND restrictions.
 Promotional SMS (marketing campaigns, offers) is bulk-sent to subscriber lists and must respect DND opt-out lists.
 Different pricing tiers may apply.

-Start Building with a Bulk SMS API
+Start Building with a Bulk SMS API for Ghana and Nigeria

 Create your free Arkesel account, grab your API key, and send your first SMS in minutes.
-The developer documentation has the complete endpoint reference and code examples.
+The developer documentation has the complete endpoint reference, and for the wider strategy around SMS in-market, see our complete SMS marketing guide for Ghana.